cmaclell/human-like-learning-2024/aaai24-ss.md

   exhibit human-like learning;
 - Approaches for evaluating human-like learning systems; and
-- Exploration of the broader context for and impacts of human-like learning systems , such as how they might complement/benefit current machine learning systems and humanity.
+- Exploration of the broader context for and impacts of human-like learning systems, such as how they might complement/benefit current machine learning systems and humanity.

 ### Characteristics of Human Learning